 - An accounting firm could license and resell accounting software.

 In this model, the reseller will typically receive a referral fee from the software provider.

-Rebranding is also often used as a way for agencies to offer an extra service.
+Rebranding is also often used as a way for agencies to offer an extra service to their customers.
 For example, a marketing agency could provide its customers with an app using a white label app builder.

 Source Code Model

 Occasionally a software provider may sell software source code.
-This allows the reseller to adapt the code as they see fit and package it as their own product.
-In this model the reseller has the most control, but they will also require some expertise to adjust the code to suit the needs of their clients.
+This allows the software reseller to adapt the code as they see fit and package it as their own product.
+In this model, the reseller has the most control, but they will also require some expertise to adjust the code to suit the needs of the client.

-Whichever method of software reselling you choose, many of the factors that make you successful will stay the same.
+Whichever method of software reselling you choose, many of the factors that make you competitive will stay the same.

 Be Good at Selling and Marketing

 As a reseller, the most important part of your job is to sell the product.
 This means you should be skilled at sales and marketing.

 The specific skills you need will vary.
 If you’re selling consumer software, which is typically low price, you’ll have to sell at large volumes to make a worthwhile profit.
 In order to be successful, you’ll need to be able to market the product to a wide audience.